hotgluexyz/target-hubspot-v4/README.md

 # target-hubspot-v4

-`target-hubspot-v4` is a Singer target for Hubspot-v4.
+**target-hubspot-v4** is a Singer Target for writing data to Hubspot.

+**target-hubspot-v4** can be run on [hotglue](https://hotglue.com), an embedded integration platform for running Singer Taps and Targets.

 ## Installation